ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The key skills:

-* Understanding the "who" (understanding the multiple actors involved and ability to put yourself in their perspective - understanding their background and history)**
+* Understanding the "who" (understanding the multiple actors involved and ability to put yourself in their perspective by visualising them - understanding their background and history)**
 * Understanding the "what/how" (understanding how, when and where the action is done)
 * Understanding the "why" (understanding the rationale/objectives)